The two incredible life phases of an early retiree

 I am thankful to have accomplished so much as a mid-30's schmuck, but those accomplishments are phase one accomplishments.
 Now it's time for the next phase of my life, the phase where I reap the rewards from those accomplishments and begin living the life that I truly want to live.

-After all, don’t most of us painstakingly go through phase one so we can enjoy phase two?
-Forget “how good you have it”.
+After all, don't most of us painstakingly go through phase one so we can enjoy phase two?
+Forget "how good you have it".
 Look at the numbers.
 Consider your goals.
-If you are prepared to transition into the freedom phase of your life, then you need
+If you are prepared to transition into the freedom phase of your life, then you need not feel bad or second guess your decision to give up the niceties of the accumulation phase.

 You're moving on.
 It's old hat.